Lessons from Losses: U.S. Treasury Check Fraud

 Written by Debra McManigle

 I thought I would share the following recent claim story.
-Depending on what carrier a bank is with, it can determine if there is a potential for coverage under a bank’s Bond.
+Depending on what carrier an institution is with, it can determine if there is a potential for coverage under a financial institutions Bond.
 No two Financial Institution Bond policies are the same and the timing of a reclamation also plays a role in determining coverage in some carrier policies.

 Client Study: U.S. Treasury Check Fraud

-A bank reported a check fraud claim involving a series of U.S. Treasury checks that were accepted for deposit at the bank with forged endorsements.
-Between July 16, 2024, and August 16, 2024, eight different accounts were opened at various branches of a financial institution.
+A financial institution reported a check fraud claim involving a series of U.S. Treasury checks that were accepted for deposit at the financial institution with forged endorsements.
+Between July 16, 2024, and August 16, 2024, eight different accounts were opened at various branches of the financial institution.
 The opening deposit for each account was a U.S. Treasury check.
 Each of the persons opening accounts had addresses in a state other than the institution as well as driver’s licenses in a state other than where the institution was located.
 Each person claimed that they were moving to the state that the institution was located.

 The institution began receiving reclamation notices in connection with eight of the checks.
 Surveillance footage indicated that this was the work of the same fraud ring with individuals traveling in the same vehicle.
 Two accounts were opened by the same person under two different names at two different branch locations.
 The largest check was over $1 million dollars while the other checks ranged from $25,000 to $50,000.